 A great entry-level model is the Saris M2 Smart Trainer.
 It fits many common road and mountain bike frames.
 Its machined roller ensures a snug, smooth interface with the bike tire, and the integrated speed sensor means you can sync it with popular indoor cycling apps like Zwift and Rouvy right out of the box.

 With no breeze to cool you down (unless you’re situated near an open window), it’s important to wear breathable clothing.
 And although padded cycling shorts aren’t required, trust us, they’ll make your workout much more comfortable.
 Consider the Pearl iZUMi Sugar Bike Shorts (for women) or the Pearl iZUMi Attack Bike Shorts (for men).
 Riders who have trouble keeping their pants from sagging might try the PEARL iZUMi Attack Bib Bike Shorts (men’s) or PEARL iZUMi P.R.O.
-Bib Bike Shorts.
+Bib Bike Shorts (women’s).
 You can pull them down for bathroom breaks without the hassle of removing your shirt—convenient.

 You can wear running shoes, but you’ll feel stronger in dedicated bike shoes that clip into your pedals.
 Look for a stiff sole that translates all your effort into the wheel.
 Briercheck recommends the PEARL iZUMi All-Road v5 (available in women’s and men’s).
 “It’ll give you the stiff sole and solid support you want,” Briercheck says.
 Other shoes to consider: TIEM Slipstream Indoor Bike Shoes or the Shimano RC1 Road Cycling Shoes.

 Pick Your Playlist